Disability information

 People with hearing or vision impairments or complex communication needs can use our accessible and multi-lingual cyclone and emergency information resources.

-- The Disability Gateway has information and services to help people with disability, their family, friends and carers, to find the support they need in Australia.
+- Disability Gateway Australia - The Disability Gateway has information and services to help people with disability, their family, friends and carers, to find the support they need in Australia.
+This online free resource provides supports and referrals in all areas of life including income, employment, housing, transport, health and leisure.

 Legislation